getcarina/getcarina.com/_tutorials/data-volume-containers.md

 ### Use a data volume container

-Run a MySQL instance that uses the DVC.
-The `--volumes-from` parameter mounts all the defined volumes from the listed containers.
-In the example below, it mounts the `/var/lib/mysql` volume from the container named data.
-The data saved by this MySQL instance will be stored there.
+Next, you will run a MySQL instance container that mounts the volume inside the DVC.
+The `--volumes-from <containerName>` flag mounts all of the volumes inside the specified container.
+You can specify this flag multiple times to mount volumes from multiple containers.
+In the example below, you mount the volume located at `/var/lib/mysql` inside the `data` container.
+All of the data files used by MySQL in this container will be stored there.

 ```bash
 $ docker run --detach \